hpcflow/python-release-workflow/revert_broken_release.md

 # Reverting failed release.

 Some instructions for reverting a failed release.
+Only revert if failure occurs before releasing on PyPI.
+If failure occurs after PyPI release, merge fixes but don't revert version bump commits.

 ## On develop branch